-As Rudolf Hess, 77-year-old Laurence Olivier was in poor health during filming and required a nurse to accompany him during production.
-Olivier was also beginning to suffer with memory problems and labored for hours on his one long speech, despite having trouble with the dialogue.
+As Rudolf Hess, 77-year-old Sir Laurence Olivier was in poor health during filming, and required a nurse to accompany him during production.
+Olivier was also beginning to suffer with memory problems, and labored for hours on his one long speech, because of having trouble remembering the dialogue.

-After Richard Burton had died, producer Euan Lloyd had to re-cast his part.
-Lloyd contacted Edward Fox who was in the country working on his house.
-Fox agreed to do the movie so he could add another wing onto his home.
+After Richard Burton died, producer Euan Lloyd had to re-cast his part.
+Lloyd contacted Edward Fox, who was in the country working on his house.
+Fox agreed to do the movie, so he could add another wing onto his house.

-According to Ingrid Pitt's personal website, Pitt, who did not have any scenes in this film with acting legend Laurence Olivier, did however have dinner with him during the shoot, saying that Olivier was "very old and frail by this time but very gallant".
+According to Ingrid Pitt's personal website, Pitt, who did not have any scenes in this film, with acting legend Sir Laurence Olivier, did however have dinner with him during the shoot, saying that Olivier was "very old, and frail by this time, but very gallant."

 The film's script had been written with Richard Burton in mind for his character.
-Due to the late death of Burton so close to the start of principal photography, Burton's part could not be re-written bar for the change of the character's name, and as such, actor Edward Fox had to say dialogue which had been written for Burton.
+Due to the death of Burton so close to the start of principal photography, Burton's part could not be re-written, except for the change of the character's name, and as such, Edward Fox had to speak dialogue, which had been written for Burton.

 No characters from the original The Wild Geese (1978) movie appear in this sequel.
 Ironically, the film's trailer states "The Wild Geese are back!" and "This time the Wild Geese are flying higher than ever before and further than ever before!".
 Moreover, one of the film's taglines states, "They fly again...".